 Obviously, it would have been more advantageous to review that with the Researchers, prior to publication, so that we could have a discussion of those protocols within the report.

 Again, Nagin excluded that critical opportunity.
 Let's not pretend that Nagin really wanted such a discussion, which Nagin, intentionally, excluded.
+I suspect Nagin knew the Researchers would have, totally, rebutted all of Nagin's positions, altering the outcome.
+Therefore, Nagin did not consult with them.

 Maybe, next, time NRC may suggest to Nagin that some standard, peer review protocols should be followed, such as contacting the Researchers of those studies being reviewed, so that knowledge can be shared and misunderstandings corrected.